ZainUFarhat/ml-scratch-linear-regression/README.md

 \
     &emsp;1.
 Simple X vs. y Dataset \
     &emsp;2.
 TV Marketing Dataset \
     &emsp;3.
-BMI and Life Expectancy Dataset
+BMI and Life Expectancy Dataset \
 \
 For each dataset I load it and scale the predictor and respone variables to the range [0, 1].
 This is to avoid the magnitude differences that can arise during the fitting process.

 ### **Walkthrough**

-**1.** Need the following packages installed: sklearn, numpy,and matplotlib.
+**1.** Need the following packages installed: sklearn, numpy, and matplotlib.

 **2.** Once you made sure all these libraries are installed, evrything is simple, just head to main.py and execute it.